violetguos/ror-practice/ror-notes/controller.md

 4. What happens to the controller’s instance variables in each case?

+- redirect: instance variables you set in your original #create controller action are wiped out along the way

+- Once Rails gets to the end of that controller action, it grabs all the instance variables from the controller and sends them over the view file which is named the same thing as the controller action and which lives in a folder named after the controller (e.g. controller var -> index.html.erb)

 5. What is a shortcut for redirecting to a specific Post (tip: this works in all kinds of places like `#link_to` and `#\*\_path`)

 - instead of writing `redirect_to post_path(@post.id)`, just write `redirect_to @post`